aoaaceai/workstation-backup-shell/README.md

 ### Privlink -- Privieleged Linker

+Executed at the end of FSH.
 Links the compressed file to a read-only directory in /tmp2/.

-This program is to bypass the SFTP chroot limitations.
+The sole purpose of this program is to bypass the [SFTP chroot restrictions](https://man.openbsd.org/sshd_config#ChrootDirectory).
 For security reasons, the path it chroots to cannot be writable by non-root users.
 However, since the only disk space we can use is /tmp2/, we have to somehow trick SSHD into opening a user-writable directory.

 The solution is (not) quite straightforward.
 First, we create a directory (the Storage from now on) with permission 1777 in /tmp2/ to store the compressed files.